-Perhaps inevitably, The Conjuring 2 can’t exert the primal, pared potency of its immediate predecessor, although it certainly tries to.
-Rather than exhibiting the forward-thinking synergistic pull of starting a franchise by laying groundwork for future installments or dousing the whole screenplay in a commentary on the predecessor, James Wan’s sequel to his original film is blissfully self-contained.
-In practice, this eases the transition to the pulpy genre material, the bread and butter of director Wan’s viscous craft, with the film resisting the urge to force itself through the fire-trial of self-legitimization through psychoanalytic babble or metaphoric shenanigans.
-It’s primarily another “from the files of” ghostly haunted house yarn, plain and simple, without bending and swerving into the slightly masochistic realm of narrative self-sabotage by unpacking box after box of added meaning as most films do when they are overconfident in their skills and try to take on the world.
+Perhaps inevitably, The Conjuring 2 can’t exert the primal, pared potency of its immediate predecessor, although it certainly tries to: James Wan’s sequel to his original film is blissfully insular, wonderfully happy to simply exist without the burden of a franchise on its back.
+In practice, this eases the transition to the pulpy genre material, the bread and butter of director Wan’s craft, with the film resisting the urge to force itself through the fire-trial of self-legitimization through psychoanalytic babble or metaphoric shenanigans.
+It’s another “from the files of” ghostly haunted house yarn, plain and simple, one that doesn’t unpack box after box of added meaning as most films do when they are overconfident in their skills and try to take on the world.
 Although it doesn’t quite justify Wan’s A-list status and meteoric rise to artistic credibility after striking out last decade with Saw and Dead Silence, The Conjuring 2 is primarily pleased to serve its principal interests of satisfyingly lean, mean flair and virtuosity.

 Admittedly, it is not always exclusively happy to serve those interests, deepening the texture of the film by transforming it into a dramatic study of main characters, and serial ghost hunters, Ed and Lorraine Warren, a decision that forces the film over hot coals it isn’t always wearing the right shoes for.
 The Conjuring 2 is certainly less discriminate in its jettisoning of excisable material than its immediate predecessor, perhaps mistaking the Warrens for philosophically interesting characters when they were simply part of the minutiae in the first film.
 While that original film took precautions to not tarnish its reputation with unnecessary character histrionics or overburdening back-story, The Conjuring 2 is significantly more uneasy about whether this is a ghost story or a Catholic crisis of faith.
 It’s not as leaden as last year’s Crimson Peak in this regard; it doesn’t drag its protagonist through the coral reef of stating dialogue about how ghosts are metaphors for the flickering memories of the past.
 But it’s still more weight than the screenplay for The Conjuring 2 can handle without straining itself for subtlety that isn’t always present in the screenplay by Wan, Chad Hayes, Carey Hayes, and David Leslie Johnson.